- What We Do

 A key component of moving quickly from saving lives to post-disaster recovery is having our disaster response experts work closely with our development experts, who focus on making long-term, systemic improvements in more than 80 countries worldwide.

-By coordinating urgent relief activities with sustainable, multi-year programs, USAID helps people not only get back to where they were before the disaster, but also move toward continued growth.
+By coordinating urgent relief activities with sustainable, multi-year programs, USAID helps people not only get back to where they were before the disaster, but also helps them move toward continued growth and resilience.

 To fully or effectively meet beneficiary needs, USAID seeks unconventional and innovative ways to save lives or improve conditions after a disaster.
 For example:

-- Post-earthquake Haiti, where urban populations were displaced on an unprecedented scale, necessitated new approaches to shelter and settlements programs that not only offered affected families a roof over their heads, but also enabled Port-au-Prince residents to salvage existing buildings and keep neighborhoods intact.
+- In Post-earthquake Haiti, where urban populations were displaced on an unprecedented scale, new community-based approaches to shelter and settlements programs not only offered homeless families a roof over their heads, but also enabled Port-au-Prince residents to salvage existing buildings and keep neighborhoods intact.

-- In many African nations, USAID provided mobile cash transfers, allowing people to purchase needed food or items to restart small businesses using their cellphones.
+- In many African nations, USAID provides mobile cash transfers, allowing people to purchase food or other needed items locally using their cellphones.
+This assistance not only saves lives, it also stimulates the local economy by strengthening existing markets and helping businesses and farmers get back on their feet.

 Such programs take communities beyond the immediate aftermath of a disaster, alleviating suffering and reducing the social and economic impact of the crisis as they begin to recover.